surifirstpin/biplus_documentation/docs/model01.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/add_tables.png)

-**2.** **Auto Build Joins(check box)** On selecting this checkbox,  it will adopt all the defined mappings or relations between different tables of a database & displays it in model.
+**2.** **Auto Build Joins(check box)** On selecting this checkbox,  it will adopt all the defined mappings or relations between different tables of a database and displays it in model.
 Else only tables with no mappings will be adopted as views in model.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/model%204.png)

 -   **Privacy** you can save the project in any one of the following privacy option.

-    -   **Private ()**  report saved in private section and accessed by the user itself.
+    -   **Private**  report saved in private section and accessed by the user itself.

-    -   **Public ()**  the report is saved in public section and accessed by all the users.
+    -   **Public**  the report is saved in public section and accessed by all the users.

-    -   **Share ()**  the report saved under share section and accessed by specific set of users.
+    -   **Share**  the report saved under share section and accessed by specific set of users.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/8dcf17faa6e3f50d5f3f79ae269a02c1eb7237c9/images/save_project.png)